ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 To import an encrypted custom image to {{site.data.keyword.vpc_short}}, you need a key management service.
 You also need a customer root key (CRK) and a wrapped data encryption key (WDEK).
 The WDEK is the passphrase that you used to encrypt your image wrapped with your CRK, so that your passphrase remains known only to you.
 The WDEK is used to access the encrypted image when a virtual server instance that uses the encrypted image is started.

-[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
+The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
+{: deprecated}

 The following list is a summary of the key management prerequisites:
-* Provision a supported key management service, either [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
+* Provision a supported key management service, [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial).
 * Import a customer root key (CRK) to the key management service or create one in the key management service.
 * Wrap (protect) the passphrase that you used to encrypt your image with your customer root key to create a wrapped data encryption key (WDEK).

-The following example steps are specific to {{site.data.keyword.keymanagementserviceshort}}, but the general flow also applies to {{site.data.keyword.hscrypto}}.
-If you're using {{site.data.keyword.hscrypto}}, see the [{{site.data.keyword.hscrypto}} information](/docs/hs-crypto?topic=hs-crypto-get-started) for corresponding instructions.
-{: note}

 1. Provision the [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-provision) service.